Anarchism in Mexico: Mexican Revolution

 Ricardo Flores Magón was the preeminent figure in early 20th-century Mexican anarchism and a progenitor of the 1910 Mexican Revolution.
 He wrote the newspaper Regeneración with his brother Enrique.
 Their movement of followers were known as the Magonistas.
+Likely spurred on to activism by their father and sent to school by their mother, the brothers found themselves arrested during a student led demonstration against the 1892 election.
+Ricardo while in the student activist group Centro anti-reeleccionista began his political writing as an editor for El Demócrata.
+After leaving the activism scene to escape government pressure, Ricardo and Enrique returned to found Regeneración on the seventh of August 1900.
+Through their paper the brothers earned the scorn of the Mexican government and the admiration of many citizens who looked to their radical views as a way out of their situations.

 Anselmo L. Figueroa was a Mexican-American anarchist political figure, journalist and member of the Organizing Council of the Mexican Liberal Party (MLP).
 He was imprisoned in the United States between 1911 and 1914 due to violations of U.S. neutrality laws.
 He published Regeneración, the official newspaper of the MLP, before and after his imprisonment.
 At the time of the uprisings, Regeneración generated about US$1,000 per week in subscription fees.
 Even after covering its publication costs, several hundred dollars per week were made available for MLP revolutionary causes.
 Smaller sums of money were received from outside donors to the organization.
 Regeneración was published until 1918.
 It was distributed in Mexican communities in the United States and used in literacy lessons there, as books were often scarce.